These 9 Free TV Apps Let You Watch Your Favorite Shows — Without the Bill

 Luckily, there are more options than ever for replacing your traditional cable setup.
 Many free streaming services have stepped up to offer access to content overlooked by subscription-based services.

-Crackle is quickly becoming one of the go-to names not just in free streaming but in streaming video in general.
-The cost-free service has signed some A-list content recently, including “Comedians in Cars Getting Coffee,” the new “Snatch” series, “Seinfeld” and hundreds of films from major studios.
+Crackle is one of the go-to names not just in free streaming but in streaming video in general.
+The cost-free service has a variety of content, ranging from classics like “Bewitched” and “All in the Family,” as well as the newer “Snatch” series.
+It also has hundreds of films from major studios.

 For a free streaming service, Crackle’s library is truly impressive.
-Crackle even has a handful of original series to its name, some of which are gaining attention from critics and audiences alike.
+Crackle even has a handful of original series to its name.
 Best of all, Crackle works on nearly all mobile devices, streaming boxes, and smart TVs.

 2. Tubi TV

-Tubi TV launched in 2014 and claims to have the largest selection of free streaming movies and TV series.
-It has deals with major studios like Paramount Pictures, Metro-Goldwyn-Mayer (MGM) and Lionsgate and also features lots of foreign and independent productions.
+Tubi TV has deals with major studios like Paramount Pictures, Metro-Goldwyn-Mayer (MGM) and Lionsgate.
+It also features lots of foreign and independent productions.

 Tubi TV’s library is updated regularly, and the service claims to add new content every week.
-The Tubi TV app works on Android and iOS devices, Roku, Apple TV, Xbox One, Xbox 360, Samsung Smart TVs and Amazon Fire TV.
+The Tubi TV app works on Android and iOS devices, Roku, Apple TV, Xbox, Samsung Smart TVs and Amazon Fire TV.

 Since the service is ad-supported, you can expect to watch a couple minutes of ads every ten minutes or so.
 The experience is pretty similar to watching normal television.